Fir3n0x/DSL-Project/README.md

 | Circular 8×8 | Human vs AI  | Human vs Minimax d=4  | Balanced games; board geometry increases human chances                    |
 | Circular 8×8 | AI vs AI     | Minimax d=4 vs d=6    | d=6 still wins, but with reduced margin due to board irregularity         |

-**Observation:** during our experiments, the fact that the LLM (GPT-4o) was able to defeat Minimax-based AIs, even at higher depths (d=6) was unexpected.
+**Observation:** During our experiments, the fact that the LLM (GPT-4o) was able to defeat Minimax-based AIs, even at higher depths (d=6) was unexpected.
 This highlights the potential of LLMs to capture global, long-term strategic patterns that are sometimes missed by depth-limited search algorithms, despite their lack of formal guarantees.

-**Reproduction:** run the backend server and select the corresponding variant and mode from the UI.
+**Reproduction:** Run the backend server and select the corresponding variant and mode from the UI.

 ---